 - Must meet the general admissions requirements stated in our School Catalog, Section 3.
-Admissions/Enrollment Information - Submit a completed Angeles College application for admission - Achieve a composite score of 58.7% or above on the TEAS VI examination - Please refer to the BSN program student handbook for the program specific additional admissions requirements.
+Admissions/Enrollment Information - Submit a completed Angeles College application for admission - Achieve a composite score of 60% or above on the TEAS VI examination - All courses in the General Education category can be transferred or credited with a grade of C or higher. - For BIO100 Human Anatomy with Lab, BIO200 Human Physiology with Lab, and BIO300 Microbiology with Lab, should be with a grade of B- and with a general TEAS score of 60% and a science TEAS score of 54% to be credited for transfer. - For Intermediate Algebra and Biostatistics should be with a grade of B- - Please refer to the BSN program student handbook for the program specific additional admissions requirements.